spiffe/spire-tutorials/metrics/README.md

 # Part 1: Run Services

 The SPIRE Server and Agent can be configured to emit telemetry by using a dedicated `telemetry { ... }` section in their configuration files.
 Currently, SPIRE supports Prometheus, StatsD, DogStatsD, M3 and In-Memory as metrics collectors.
-In this tutorial we'll show how to configure Prometheus and StatsD but configuration examples for the other collectors can be found in the [telemetry](https://github.com/spiffe/spire/blob/master/doc/telemetry_config.md) docs of the SPIRE project.
+In this tutorial we'll show how to configure Prometheus and StatsD but simple configuration examples for the other collectors can be found in the [telemetry](https://github.com/spiffe/spire/blob/master/doc/telemetry_config.md) docs of the SPIRE project.

+**Note:** The configuration changes needed to enable Prometheus and StatsD metrics collection from SPIRE are shown as snippets in this tutorial.
+However, all of these settings have already been configured.
+You don't have to edit any configuration files.

 ## Configure SPIRE to Emit Telemetry

 The `telemetry` section supports the configuration of multiple collectors and for some collectors it is also possible to declare multiple instances.

 The following snippet is from the [SPIRE Server configuration](spire/server/server.conf) file.
 The [SPIRE Agent configuration](spire/agent/agent.conf) file is configured the same way.

 ```console